rrafiull/guild-site/index.md

---
-layout: default
-title: home
---

 # Functional Quality Engineering Practice

-> **Our Mission:** To drive excellence in quality through standardized practices, shared knowledge, and lightweight governance.
+> **Our Mission:** To drive excellence in quality through standardised practices, shared knowledge, and lightweight governance.
 We focus on discoverable assets and reusable accelerators.

 ---